Bagyalakshmi126/Multi-Brand-Marketing-Campaign-Performance-Analysis/README.md

 ---
 ## Feature Importance & Business Suggestions

-* ** Key Revenue Drivers:**  Conversions and Clicks are the single strongest predictors of overall revenue, proving that campaign profitability is driven by conversion efficiency rather than raw impression volume.
+* ** Key Revenue Drivers :**  Conversions and Clicks are the single strongest predictors of overall revenue, proving that campaign profitability is driven by conversion efficiency rather than raw impression volume.

-* ** Cost Efficiency:**  High Acquisition_Cost consistently correlates negatively with campaign ROI, highlighting that overspending on unoptimized channels drastically reduces net returns.
+* ** Cost Efficiency :**  High Acquisition_Cost consistently correlates negatively with campaign ROI, highlighting that overspending on unoptimized channels drastically reduces net returns.

-* ** Actionable Solution:**  Marketing budgets should be reallocated toward high-converting channel combinations while using the tuned Random Forest model to simulate revenue and flag unprofitable campaign setups before going live.
+* ** Actionable Solution :**  Marketing budgets should be reallocated toward high-converting channel combinations while using the tuned Random Forest model to simulate revenue and flag unprofitable campaign setups before going live.

 ## 📂 Repository Structure